top of page

 350, 355, or similar number = custom, nonstandard specs

-2-3 letters likely indicate the initials of a player for whome a custom mouthpiece was designed or made
+2-3 letters likely indicate the initials of a player for whom a custom mouthpiece was designed or made

 Should students and less experienced players use Monette mouthpieces?